Skip to Main Content

 A $1,000,000 mortgage could be your ticket to a Midwestern mansion — or a Bay Area bungalow.
 Whatever type of home you’re after, a substantial income and top-notch credit can help you get the jumbo mortgage you need.

 In addition to your down payment, you’ll need money to cover the loan origination fee, home appraisal, and other closing costs.
-But here, we’ll focus on the monthly payment you can expect under different scenarios as well as how much a $1,000,000 mortgage might cost in the long run.
+But here, we’ll focus on the monthly payment you can expect — potentially $5,995.51 to $7,337.65 under different scenarios — as well as how much a $1,000,000 mortgage might cost in the long run.

-If you’re applying for a $1,00,000 mortgage, here’s how much that loan should cost you each month with interest:
+If you’re applying for a $1,000,000 mortgage, we'll help you determine how much that loan will cost you each month with interest.

 Monthly payments for a $1,000,000 mortgage

-Monthly mortgage payments are based on how much you borrow, what interest rate you can get, and how long you want to borrow the money for.
+Monthly mortgage payments are based on how much you borrow, what interest rate you can get, and how long your repayment term is.

 Your payment will include principal, interest, and other costs like property taxes and homeowners insurance.